Content navigation:

 Who Does Discount Pricing Work Best For?

 Customer segments value products differently.
 Some are price-sensitive, and others value different features.
 Discounts may attract bargain hunters initially.
 But long-term, pricing must align with customer willingness to pay.
+This is why you need to clearly understand the benefits of giving discount to customers before launching the promo.

 Discount Pricing Strategy Pros and Cons